jcfr/freepn_marketing_website/src/posts/post_two.md

+TITLE: TEST POST TWO
+DESCRIPTION: This is a second example post.
+Check it out!
+AUTHOR: Ian H. Bateman
+DATE: 2020-01-20

 # TEST POST TWO - An exhibit of Markdown

 This note demonstrates some of what [Markdown][1] is capable of doing.